jaheyns/CfdOF/README.md

 ##### Docker on Windows

-The prefered docker run-time for Windows is via [podman](https://podman.io/) as currently this provides fast filesystem integration.
+The preferred docker run-time for Windows is via [podman](https://podman.io/) as currently this provides fast filesystem integration.
 [Docker Desktop](https://www.docker.com/products/docker-desktop/) may also be used.

 1. Install [podman](https://github.com/containers/podman/releases/download/v4.2.1/podman-v4.2.1.msi) (or [docker desktop](https://www.docker.com/products/docker-desktop/)).